How Florida’s license demerit point system works.

 4 |

-A violation that also includes unlawful use of a cellphone in a school zone adds two points.
+Two points are added to any violation that includes the unlawful use of a cell phone in a school zone.